ThomasQuinnKelly/bip-framework/bip-framework-autoconfigure/README.md

 ## gov.va.bip.framework.feign.autoconfigure:

-Feign client auto-configuration creates a number of beans to support RESTful client calls through the feign library:
+Feign client auto-configuration creates some beans to support RESTful client calls through the feign library:

-- Hystrix enablement for Feign clients.
-The `feignBuilder` bean defines Hystrix properties like Group Key, Threading strategy, etc.
 - `FeignCustomErrorDecoder` has been created to interrogate and modify the Exception being propagated.

 ```java